Exchange of withdrawn banknotes and coins

 Temporary closure of exchange

-An increased risk of infection due to coronavirus and an increased level of emergency preparedness necessitates temporary closure of the premises for the exchange of expired banknotes in the expedition at Norges Bank's head office in Oslo and at the depots in Bergen, Stavanger, Trondheim and Tromsø.
-Forms and expired banknotes sent by post will be processed as normal.
+An increased risk of infection due to coronavirus and an increased level of emergency preparedness necessitates temporary closure of the premises for the exchange of withdrawn banknotes in the expedition at Norges Bank's head office in Oslo and at the depots in Bergen, Stavanger, Trondheim and Tromsø.
+Forms and withdrawn banknotes sent by post will be processed as normal.